Major plans for £15m 100-bedroom hotel on Scarborough's former North Bay swimming pool site revealed

 The hotel would create around 120 new jobs and provide an estimated 70,000 additional overnight bed spaces per year, contributing an extra £3.4m to the local economy.

-The 'four-star plus' hotel would be promoted as a destination venue, which Mr Thomas says will not be in direct competition with nearby businesses.
+The 'four-star plus' hotel would be promoted as a destination venue, which Mr Thomas said will not be in direct competition with nearby businesses.

 Demolition of Scarborough's much-loved indoor pool, which stood for nearly 50 years, got underway in March this year.